gitbucket/gitbucket-news/_posts/2018-10-14-plugins-for-project-management.markdown

 [https://github.com/kounoike/gitbucket-xlsx-plugin](https://github.com/kounoike/gitbucket-xlsx-plugin)

 and Excel!!
 This plugin makes possible to render Excel file on GitBucket.
-It really useful in some kind of projects which exploits Excel for any purposes.
+It really useful in some kind of projects which exploit Excel for any purposes.

 ![Excel plugin]({{site.baseurl}}/images/plugins-for-project-management/excel-plugin.png)